 The company was formed in St. Louis, Missouri, when Ken Drucker purchased the Phillips Company, an instrument repair company established in 1908.
-Within a few years, Mr. Drucker has turned the firm's business into the manufacturing of centrifuges.
+Within a few years, Mr. Drucker had turned the firm's business into that of a manufacturer of centrifuges.
 A man of foresight, Drucker began experimenting with instruments far in advance of his day, and in time became a respected figure in his industry.
 His concepts and ideas were so advanced that they are being used today in centrifuge design and operation.